Glusk/sprouts/DESIGN.md

 from (1.) is created only once per stroke but all the other stages (2.-5.) repeat as more stroke points are sampled.
 This is inefficient.
 As the curve is being drawn, smoothening and approximation only needs to occur on a sublist near the end of the sample.
-But that leads to other issues, such as glueing the already smoothened and approximated part of the curve with the updated end.
+But that leads to other issues, such as merging the already smoothened and approximated part of the curve with the updated end.

 Time complexities of the simplification algorithms are `O(n)` where `n` is